 - oesophagus (food pipe)

-The trial is running until 2023.
-It is comparing 2 main groups of people.
+The trial is running until 2025.
+It compares 2 main groups of people.
 One group takes either a low or high aspirin dose, and another takes dummy tablets (placebo).

 A trial looking at different doses of aspirin for people with Lynch syndrome (CAPP3)